mozesjacobs/StyleTransferGallery/README.md

 ![alt text](results/weighted/traditional_style_images_256/yuumi.png)
 ![alt text](results/weighted/traditional_style_images_256/riven.png)

-It seems that increasing the content loss can dramatically effect the content; it can make the curves from the original image more pronounced (though in the middle example, this is not the case).
-In addition, the color is morphed.
+It seems that increasing the content loss can dramatically effect the content.
+It can make the curves from the original image more pronounced, though in the middle example, this is not the case.
+In addition, the color seems to be morphed.

 Increasing the style loss does not seem to have a significant effect.
 If you look closely (for instance, at the very last row), the colors in some locations are more pronounced, though the effect seems minimal.